 Erin is in school and seems to have a penchant for depressing poetry, but the rest of her life seems quite normal; though rather mysterious.

 Jill is a borderline genius in chemistry and working for Professor Whitehurst.
-She spends a lot of her free time with Eric, when her fiancée Gary is not in town; Gary, a computer genius, is also Eric’s roommate.
+She spends a lot of her free time with Eric, when her fiancé Gary is not in town.
+Gary, a computer genius, is also Eric’s roommate.

 There is a congressman, an international financier, and other shady characters.

-He loves Jill and he loves Erin, Gary was his roommate; but they all seem to have deceived him in the past and continue now.
+He loves Jill and Erin; Gary was his roommate; but they all seem to have deceived him in the past and continue to do so.
 He also has a ghost in his past that has him tied in knots at times.

 This is some of the most interesting dialogue and scenery I have seen in a long time!